rgksugan/knowledge/3-resources/books/Choose FI.md

 > A simple way to save money on insurance is to keep your insurance separate from your investments.

+> Geoarbitrage is the act of exploiting differences in the cost of living between two locations.
+This allows you to leverage this difference by earning money in one area, then spend it in another community where those dollars go further.

 > You should question the assumption that college is right for everyone.
 If you want to be a doctor or medical professional, lawyer, engineer, or accountant, that answer is clearly yes.
 For others, like those looking to be entrepreneurs, computer coders, trade workers, or pursuing a career in the arts, the answer is far less clear.

+> Savings Rate = Savings/Earnings Savings is simply the amount you earn minus the amount you spend or: Savings = Earnings – Spending

 > College is an investment.
 Rather than viewing college as a good decision at any price, look at the cost—both money and time—of obtaining a degree and the expected return from having that degree.